 - Disclosure of Applied Sanctions

-- Access to filed AIVF and Resolution Reports containing details of applied sanctions is controlled by the Judicial Officer through the Office of the Vice President of Student Services according to federal and University policy.
-Requests for information contained in a student’s Academic Integrity file should be directed to the Judicial Officer.
+- Access to filed AIVF and Resolution Reports containing details of applied sanctions is controlled by the Student Conduct Officer through the Office of the Vice President of Student Services according to federal and University policy.
+Requests for information contained in a student’s Academic Integrity file should be directed to the Student Conduct Officer.